 - Once you’ve selected a contact, tap or click Send Invoice.

 - Enter the email of the person or business you’d like to invoice.

-- Select Next: Preview Invoice to get a sneak peek of your invoice.
+- Click or tap Preview Invoice to review the details of your invoice.

-- Click or tap Send Invoice to email the invoice.
+- Click Send Invoice to have your invoice sent to the recipients.

 How to customize your invoices

 You can customize your invoices by adding your company's logo and choosing to display or hide your business address and phone number.

 To do this, follow steps 1-11 on the list above and pause on the invoice preview.
 From this screen, you have the option of uploading a logo.
 You can also select whether or not you'd like to display your business address and phone number.

 What are my payment options for invoices?